-The HHS Office of the Assistant Secretary for Health supports a number of projects to advance the elimination of healthcare-associated infections by promoting science, recognizing significant achievement at the bedside, and promoting national partnerships and development of infrastructure.
+ODPHP supports a number of HHS Office of the Assistant Secretary for Health (OASH) projects to advance the elimination of health care-associated infections by promoting science, recognizing significant achievement at the bedside, and promoting national partnerships and development of infrastructure.
 These projects include:

 Adherence to recommended hand hygiene practices by health care personnel is the most effective way to reduce health care-associated infections.
 Yet adherence remains low and many hand hygiene improvement initiatives are neither sustainable nor standardized.

 The human capital required for thorough and regular hand hygiene monitoring can be overwhelming in terms of time spent monitoring and data entry.
 Existing technologies such as radio frequency identification (RFID) are appealing alternatives since they offer objectivity, can be more anonymous than direct observation, and obviate the need for time-consuming audits and data entry.

 However RFID is very expensive to implement even in a single hospital ward.
 Development and validation of less expensive technologies for non-human hand hygiene adherence monitoring, such as low-power sensor contact tracing, is needed.

 ODPHP in partnership with CDC worked on a project to expand efforts to develop and validate low-cost methods for measuring hand hygiene adherence via electronic contact tracing.
 Contact tracing involves the use of wireless devices placed on hand hygiene dispensers, employee badges, and inside patient rooms.

 - Validate sensor contact tracing technology in a variety of healthcare settings, including intensive care units (ICUs), non-ICU acute care settings, ambulatory care centers, long-term care settings, and outpatient clinics

 - Develop and test the impact of various data feedback mechanisms on improvement in individual and ward-level hand hygiene adherence